Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Methodology

-\textbf{Peers Anonymization:} Sharing knowledge among peers has to be regulated and anonymized adhering to the privacy regulations.
-Thus, we propose a simple, yet effective technique, called \textit{peers anonymization} (PA).
-Specifically, we share an anonymized peer $f_{a}(\cdot; \phi_a)$ that aggregate the learned knowledge from the top $T$ similar peers $f_{a}(\cdot;\phi_a) = \frac{1}{|T|}\sum_{i=0}^{T} f_{t}(\cdot; \phi_t).$ Accordingly, Eq.\ref{eq3} is modified to
+To improve privacy and adhering to the privacy regulations introduced in \ref{sec:def}, the knowledge sharing among peers has to be anonymized and regulated.
+Thus, we propose \textit{peers anonymization} (PA), at the server side, a simple, yet effective technique.
+Particularly, we create an anonymized peer $f_{a}(\cdot; \phi_a)$ that assembles the learned knowledge from the top $T$ similar peers where